mbellabah/mbellabah.github.io/_posts/2024-02-17-suitors-of-the-sun.md

 ---
 ---

-Enchanted by their beloved, focus affixed at their cosmic center,
+Enchanted by their beloved,

+Focus affixed at their cosmic center,

 Eight celestial suitors waltz in accordance to their elliptic,